wso2/docs-is/en/docs/administer/configuring-a-read-only-ldap-user-store.md

 to configure a read-only LDAP or Active Directory as the primary user store for the WSO2 server.

-The default User Store
+!!! info "The default User Store"
     The primary user store that is configured by default in the user-mgt.xml file is a JDBC user store, which reads/writes into the internal database of the product server.
 By default, the internal database is H2 for all WSO2 products excluding the Identity Server.
 This database is used by the Authorization Manager (for user authentication information) as well as the User Store Manager (for defining users and roles).
 In the case of the WSO2 Identity Server, the default user store is an LDAP (Apache DS) that is shipped with the product.

 Note that the RDBMS used in the default configuration can remain as the database used for storing Authorization information.